satorumurmur/bibi/README.md

 ### Spec.

-* EPUB 3 and 2 compliant.
+* EPUB 3+ and 2 compliant.
+Supports both fixed-layout and reflow books of various language.
-* Open source.
-(MIT license)
 * Made with JavaScript.
-Works compatibly with all major web browsers on Mac/PC/smartphones.
+Works compatibly with all major web browsers on various OS/devices.
+* Open source software released under the MIT license.